benjaminhoffman/web-performance-optimizations/README.md

 ## Important Metrics You Should Be Tracking
 Below is a list of definitions I pulled from Chrome, Lighthouse, and other random sources.

+**Paint Timing API**: these "paint" metrics listed below mark the points when the browser first renders pixels to the screen. ([cite](https://developers.google.com/web/updates/2017/06/user-centric-performance-metrics#first_paint_and_first_contentful_paint))

+// TODO insert pic

+### **First Paint (FP):** when _any_ pixel of a page have rendered
+FP marks the point when the browser renders _anything_ that is visually different from what was on the screen prior to navigation (i.e. even one little pixel change).

-### **First Contentful Paint (FCP):** when the _any_ pixel of a page has rendered
+### **First Contentful Paint (FCP):** when _some_ pixels of a page have rendered
-[First Contentful Pain](https://docs.google.com/document/d/1BR94tJdZLsin5poeet0XoTW60M0SjvOJQttKT-JK8HI/edit#heading=h.wrx1f1auez1r) is the time when some contentful thing is painted for the first time.
-It's similar to FMP (below) but differs in that FCP catchings meaningless paints, like headers and nav bars.
+FCP is similar to FMP (below) but differs in that FCP captures meaningless paints, like headers and nav bars.
+From Google: _"FCP is the point when the brwoser renders the first bit of content from the DOM, which may be text, an image, SVG, or even a `<canvas>` element"_ ([source](https://developers.google.com/web/updates/2017/06/user-centric-performance-metrics)).
 In sum, if you want to know when the first pixel is painted, use this metric.
 But if you care about when the first meaningful object is painted, use FMP.

 ### **First Meaningful Paint (FMP):** when the _primary_ content of a page is visible
 [First Meaningful Paint](https://developers.google.com/web/tools/lighthouse/audits/first-meaningful-paint) is essentially the paint after which the biggest above-the-fold layout change has happened, and web fonts have loaded.
 In other words, it's the time when a page's [primary content appears on the screen](https://docs.google.com/document/d/1BR94tJdZLsin5poeet0XoTW60M0SjvOJQttKT-JK8HI/edit#).
-Chrome uses a "layout-based" approach to calculate this metric.
+Chrome uses a "layout-based" approach to calculate this metric (i.e. it aims to answer the question, "is this useful?").
 That means, the FMP metric is a function of when the "biggest layout change" (discounting content that is below the fold) + _meaningful_ web fonts have loaded.

+You may notice that this is a very hard metric to track because one cannot simply use the same content for every website.
+Webmasters and frontend engineers have to find their own "meaningful" content to measure on a per-page basis ([add'l reading](https://developers.google.com/web/updates/2017/06/user-centric-performance-metrics)).

 See FCP above for comparison metric and see web font discussion below for context about font loading.

-### **Time to Interactive (TTI):** when a webpage can be interacted with
-TTI represents the time it takes for the page to become interactive _from the perspective of the user_ and not necessarily when the page is officially done loading.
-That's an important distinction... remember we care about _perceived_ loading time, not actual loading time.

 ### **First Interactive (FI):** when a webpage is _minimally_ interactive